 On and oiled piece of parchment paper stretch the dough into a shape that floats your metaphor.
 Spread with Fresh Tomato Pesto, licking your fingers with the excess because it truly is awesome.
 Or red sauce.
 Top with cheese and pepperoni.
 Take a few pictures.
 Bake, on the piece of parchment on the stone, for 5-8 minutes, then shimmy like your sister Kate the pizza off the parchment and directly onto the stone or cookie sheet.
 Bake another 3-5 minutes until the cheese is browned and bubbly.
 Slice and serve.
 Then get some fancy vinegar because the variation I made with another batch of this dough is a Raspberry and Goat Cheese with Pomegranate Reduction on Buttermilk Crust Pizza.
 Too high falutin' of a name for me.
 Maybe I'll call it Bubba Pizza.

-This pizza is linked with the From The Farm Blog Hop, The Clever Chicks Blog Hop, What's Cookin' Wednesday, Tasty Tuesdays, and What's In The Box.
+This pizza is linked with the From The Farm Blog Hop, The Clever Chicks Blog Hop, What's Cookin' Wednesday, Tasty Tuesdays, What's In The Box and Food on Friday

 |Yep, there's a hole in my crust.
 I do feel stretched kinda thin these days.|